apace7/local_volume_database/docs/source/table_description.rst

 columns:

-* key: unique identifier for each object
+* key: unique identifier for each system.
+The yaml input files have the same name.
 * host: host of system [MW, LMC, M31, etc]
 * confirmed_real: system has been confirmed with either deeper photometry, follow-up spectroscopy, proper motion, or other methods
 * confirmed_dwarf: (or confirmed_star_cluster) system has been confirmed to be dwarf galaxy (or star cluster) based on spectroscopy, and/or deeper photometry.